-Wilf served as Honorary Co-Chair of the Minnesota Super Bowl Bid Committee and led conversations with NFL Commissioner Roger Goodell and other NFL owners that resulted in Minnesota being named host of Super Bowl LII on February 4, 2018.
-Minnesota will host the event for the 2nd time, the previous being Super Bowl XXVI on January 26, 1992, and Wilf will continue to serve as Honorary Co-Chair of the Minnesota Super Bowl Host Committee.
+Another of their most compelling achievements came on the heels of the December 2013 new stadium ground breaking, as Minnesota defeated New Orleans and Indianapolis in a bid to bring Super Bowl LII to the new stadium in February 2018.
+Wilf served as Honorary Co-Chair of the Minnesota Super Bowl Bid Committee and led a determined campaign focusing on conversations with NFL Commissioner Roger Goodell and other NFL owners and creating terrific collaboration with Minneapolis business and civic leaders in their efforts.
+The result was Minnesota being named host of Super Bowl LII on February 4, 2018, over the other finalists – New Orleans and Indianapolis.
+Minnesota will host the event for the second time, the previous being Super Bowl XXVI on January 26, 1992, and Wilf continues to serve as Honorary Co-Chair of the Minnesota Super Bowl Host Committee.

-Wilf leads an ownership group that closely mirrors the structure that has led the Wilf family to national prominence in their business ventures with Garden Homes Development, a nationwide leader in retail, commercial and private residential development.
-Joining Wilf in the Vikings venture are his brother, Mark, cousin, Leonard, son, Jonathan, and nephew, Jeffrey, along with associates from outside the family.
+Zygi and Mark lead an ownership group that closely mirrors the structure by which they have led their business ventures with Garden Homes Development, a nationwide leader in retail, commercial and private residential development.
+Joining Zygi in the Vikings venture are his brother, Mark, cousin, Leonard, son, Jonathan, and nephew, Jeffrey, along with associates from outside the family.